linhany/bubble-blast-saga/README.md

 Star: "Takes Revenge" on whichever bubble destroyed it, by activating all types of that bubble in the grid. <br>
 4) Priority of special bubbles activation: If a newly shot bubble snaps to a grid with neighbouring star, lightning and bomb bubbles, the order of activation is star -> lightning -> bomb, and then clustering.
 This is needed to handle ambiguity as to which bubble activated the star.
 Clustering will always occur even if the bubble also activated a special bubble. <br>
 5) Limited shots mode: Every shot counts!
 Game is over as soon as you try to fire a shot without having any shots left in the cannon.
 The count is shown on the base of cannon. <br>
 6) Timed mode: Game is over when timer reaches 0.
-The timer is shown just above the cannon.
+The timer is shown just above the cannon. <br>
+7) Preloaded levels: The game comes with a few preloaded levels.
+These levels may be modified by the user in any way, and resaved.
+However, if these levels are deleted, upon the next starting of the application, they will be loaded in again.
+(Unless the user circumvents this by creating a level with the same name as a preloaded level).

 ### Problem 1: Cannon Direction